opentok/interactive-broadcast-android/README.md

 This guide has the following sections:

 * [Prerequisites](#prerequisites): A checklist of everything you need to get started.
-* [Create your first Interactive Broadcast Solution application](#createfirstapp): A step by step tutorial to help you develop a basic Interactive Broadcast Solution application.
+* [Quickstart](#quickstart): A step by step tutorial to help you develop a basic Interactive Broadcast Solution application.
 * [Complete code example](#complete-code-example): This is the complete code example that you will develop in this tutorial.
 You can skip the tutorial and use this example to get started quickly with your own application development.

 _**NOTE:** The **Interactive Broadcast Solution** only supports landscape orientation on mobile devices._